seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 A lack, how may I do it, having the hour limited,
 and an express command, under penalty, to deliver
 his head in the view of Angelo?
 I may make my case
-as Claudio’s, to cross this in the smallest.
+as Claudio's, to cross this in the smallest.

 **DUKE VINCENTIO**
 By the vow of mine order I warrant you, if my